aditya1251070196-ctrl/web-app-1.2/README.md

 Licensed under the MIT License

 Note: Any modifications, additions, or code written in this repository are also licensed under the MIT License, unless otherwise stated.

+## Disclaimer

+This project is intended for educational and experimental purposes.
+While efforts have been made to ensure reasonable behavior, predictions may not always be accurate.

+Users are encouraged to validate results independently before relying on them in real-world scenarios.